imfunniee/Pluto/README.md

 #1 in the url makes you peer1/person 1 and the other person/your firend peer2 so ye tell your firend to open up the site without "#1" in url

+### Testing

+To test this, open https://imfunniee.github.io/pluto#1 in a tab and https://imfunniee.github.io/pluto/ in another tab

 ### Warning - The unique ids have your ip in them, so ye don't go around on internet sharing the ids (trust your friends and family only)